 Gay Straight Alliances/GSAs: Found in middle schools, high schools and universities throughout North America, these clubs bring LGBT and straight students together to work collaboratively on issues such as ending discrimination and bullying based on sexual orientation or gender identity.

+Gender Expression: How a person represents or expresses one’s gender identity to others, often through behavior, clothing, hairstyles, voice or body characteristics

 Gender Identity: A person’s psychological and emotional sense of being male or female; not necessarily the same as one’s biological identity.
-See Cisgender.
+See Cisgender and Transgender.

 Heterosexism: The presumption that heterosexuality is the universal and superior orientation of humankind; also the prejudice and/or discrimination that stems from this presumption.
 The related word, heteronormative, presumes that heterosexuality is the normal and natural sexual orientation for human beings, inferring that anything else is deviant.